 Remember that by cleaning the unit out often and filling it properly, you’ll help the motor perform properly without stressing it out.

 The Littermaid Multi-Cat automatic litter box is made to keep your litter box clean with less work on your part.
 If you follow the instructions and apply a few minor fixes, you’ll get the performance you’re looking for.
 Just remember to keep up maintenance on your unit by cleaning it, applying your fixes, and keeping an eye on your litter levels throughout the day.
 With two cats, you may need to change the litter every three or four days, and every week with one cat.
+You can also check out my Modkat review.
+Scoopfree is another alternative.

 If you’re looking to buy this unit, I would recommend it for: